acidb/mobiscroll-docs/docs/vue/eventcalendar/templating.md

 # Templating

 You can customize many parts of the Eventcalendar by writing custom templates.
-In vue terms these templates are called named slots.
+In Vue terms these templates are called named slots.
 You will find a comprehensive list of all the named slots available for the Eventcalendar in the [API slots](api#slots) section.

 ## Event templating